dou4cc/xxwiki/English-Home-Page.md

 XX-Net
 ========
 Anti-censorship tools
-A Reborn Goagent
 A firewall circumvention toolkit

-Functions
+A Reborn GoAgent

+Features
 ==========
-* A stable, ease-of-use and fast proxy based on GAE
+* A stable, easy to use and fast proxy based on GAE
 * Friendly web UI

-Support platforms
+Supported platforms
 ================
-* XP, need tcpip.sys patch, like tcp-z
+* XP, need tcpip.sys patch, like tcp-z (https://github.com/yeahwu/wu/raw/master/WindowsXP-TCPIP-concurrency-count-patch.rar).
+Increase the count to 2048 and restart your PC.
 * Win7/8/10
 * Linux
 * Mac